How to design a garden for outdoor entertaining

 • For year-round use, add fire pits, chimineas, or patio heaters for warmth.

 • Misting fans or shade structures for hot days.
-Our Fortis pergolas can have side walls or mesh screens installed for extra sun protection.

 Fire pit